Resources

 • You wouldn’t make your younger child eat something that made your older child sick.
 Similarly, the decision to delay a smartphone is about protecting your child, not creating inequality.

-Pornography is a significant issue for young people, particularly when they have unrestricted internet access.
-We recommend initiating an age-appropriate conversation with your child as early as possible and ensuring ( as a minimum) that devices have parental controls and are kept out of the bedroom at night.
+We recommend initiating an age-appropriate conversation with your child as early as possible and ensuring (as a minimum) that devices have parental controls and are kept out of the bedroom at night.
 For further help and support, visit The Naked Truth Project.

 Subscribe to our newsletter